cfrg/draft-irtf-cfrg-vdaf/draft-patton-cfrg-vdaf.md

 circuit evaluated over the input: If the circuit output is zero, then the input is deemed valid; otherwise, if the circuit output is non-zero, then the input is deemed invalid.
 Thus the goal of the proof system is merely to allow the verifier to evaluate the validity circuit over the input.
-Four application ({{prio3}}), this computation is distributed among multiple Aggregators, each of which has only a share of the input.
+For our application ({{prio3}}), this computation is distributed among multiple Aggregators, each of which has only a share of the input.